Yiluan/AWGIM/README.md

 Parts of the code are borrowed from [LEO](https://github.com/deepmind/leo).

 The feature embeddings for miniImageNet and tieredImageNet can be downloaded from https://github.com/deepmind/leo.
-We include the miniImageNet data here.

 5-way 1-shot experiment on miniImageNet: